vakarianplay/telegram_bots/README.md

 >File "users" using as data base of users who run bot.

->Don't remember connect your dataset file for running bot.
+>Don't forget connect your dataset file for running bot.
 Please chek encoding in your dataset

 ![image](https://vakarian.website/readmepic/bisakbot.jpg)